Eventuous/eventuous/docs/content/docs/domain/events.md

 }
 ```

 Oh, that's it?
 A record?
 Yes, a record.
 Domain events are property bags.
 Their only purpose is to convey the state transition using the language of your domain.
-Technically, a domain event should just be an object, which can be serialised and deserialised for the purpose of persistence.
+Technically, a domain event should just be an object, which can be serialised and deserialized for the purpose of persistence.

 Eventuous dos and donts:
 - **Do** make sure your domain events can be serialised to a commonly understood format, like JSON.
 - **Do** make domain events immutable.
 - **Do** implement equality by value for domain events.
 - **Don't** apply things like marker interfaces (or any interfaces) to domain events.
-- **Don't** use constructor logic, which can prevent domain events from deserialising.
+- **Don't** use constructor logic, which can prevent domain events from deserializing.
 - **Don't** use value objects in your domain events.

 The last point might require some elaboration.
 The `Value Object` pattern in DDD doesn't only require for those objects to be immutable and implement equality by value.
 The main attribute of a value object is that it must be _correct_.
 It means that you can try instantiating a value object with invalid arguments, but it will deny them.
-This characteristic along forbids value objects from being used in domain events, as events must be _unconditionally deserialisable_.
+This characteristic along forbids value objects from being used in domain events, as events must be _unconditionally deserializable_.
 No matter what logic your current domain model has, events from the past are equally valid today.
-By bringing value objects to domain events you make them prone to failure when their validity rules change, which might prevent them from being deserialised.
+By bringing value objects to domain events you make them prone to failure when their validity rules change, which might prevent them from being deserialized.
 As a result, your aggregates won't be able to restore their state from previously persistent events and nothing will work.